MADGE \ DART

 |Ethel Hippisley||Servant||23||Lunatic Attendant||Cleveden, Somerset|

 I suspect 1914 must have started on a optimistic note as it would seem that Elizabeth had fallen pregnant again.
 Sadly things were to go horribly wrong both on a national and personal level.
 In the July of that year Europe entered into a huge and senseless conflict the scale and intensity of which were unprecedented.
 About 70 million soldiers took part in the fighting, and the war claimed over 40 million casualties, including approximately 20 million civilian and military dead!
-Herbert re-enlisted in the Coldstreams (knocking a year of his age in the process!) to play his part, and on 7th October 1914 went with the battalion and the British Expeditionary Force to the front in France.
+Herbert re-enlisted in the Coldstreams on 2nd September (knocking a year of his age in the process!) to play his part, and on 7th October 1914 went to join the 1st Battalion Coldstream Guards and the British Expeditionary Force in France.

-In one sense he was one of the lucky ones as fifty days later Herbert was "back in blighty" having received a gun shot wound to the head, the result of which he was invalided out of the Army, 11 months later, on 1st October 1915.
-It is sobering to reflect that had the German rifleman who shot Herbert Dart been an inch or two more accurate, I would not be writing this today.
+11 months later, on 1st October 1915, Herbert was invalided out of the Army as a consequence of his injury.
+It is sobering to reflect that had the German bullet that hit my grandfather been an inch or two more accurate, I would not be writing this today.
 He was awarded an "Honourable Discharge Certificate" and a "Silver Badge" which was given to all of those military personnel who were discharged as a result of sickness or wounds contracted or received during the war, either at home or overseas.
 The badge was to be worn when they walked around at back in the U.K. to ensure passers by realised they had done their bit and were not shirking.
+After the cessation of hostilities Herbert was awarded the 1914 Star, the Victory Medal and the British War Medal, also known as Pip, Squeak and Wilfred.

 Herbert Darts and his WW1 Medals "Pip, Squeak and Wilfred"ie. 1914 Star, Victory Medal and British War Medal.